beginner-corp/docs.begin.com/src/shared/docs/en/data/begin-data.md

 ### Set multiple documents

 Set one or more documents by passing an Array containing:
-- One or more Objects, each containing:
+- One or more objects, each containing:
   - `table` - **String** *(required)*
   - `key` - **String**
     - If no `key` is supplied, Begin Data will automatically supply a pseudo-random, unique, immutable `key`